hsghori/CS-Notes/big-data-analytics-for-healthcare.md

 In this course we talk about three major healthcare applications:

-__Predictive modeling__  ses historical data to build a model to predict future outcomes.
+__Predictive modeling__  uses historical data to build a model to predict future outcomes.
 Basically predictive modeling is machine learning.
 There are a lot of challenges associated with predictive modeling - just building a pipeline to begin predictive modeling is a daunting task.